How Bonn's urban scene took a local icon to the streets.gallery

 One of the most well known street art stickers, 'Andre the Giant has a posse,' began being widely circulated in 1986.
 It was originally created by Shepard Fairey, who went on to create the iconic 'Hope' poster for President Barack Obama.
 The original 'Andre the Giant' sticker was later modified to become the 'Obey Giant,' which was used as the logo of the Obey clothing line.

 Using paper also allows for more variation in how images are designed.
-They can be drawn in markers, painted, sprayed, or printed and then coloured by hand.
+They can be drawn in markers, painted, sprayed, or printed and then colored by hand.
 Pre-produced stickers that already come with an adhesive make the process even easier.
 In Germany, DHL’s parcel shipping labels (known as ‘waybills’) have become particularly popular within the street art community.

 The free shipping labels are available in parcel shops and are normally used by customers to address a package for shipping.
 However, street artists have found they can just as easily pick up these stickers to use in their art.
 All over the world, shipping labels are gaining value as street art.